World's wildest places disappearing fast

 The impact has been greatest in the Amazon and central Africa, they say.

-The study focused on comparing recent maps of wild areas free of significant human disturbance with ones produced in the same manner in the 1990s.
+The study compared recent maps of wild areas free of significant human disturbance with ones produced in the same manner in the 1990s.

-James Watson from the University of Queensland and the Wildlife Conservation Society who carried out the investigation with fellow researchers published the results in Current Biology.
+James Watson from the University of Queensland and the Wildlife Conservation Society published the results in Current Biology.
+He carried out the investigation with fellow researchers.

-He said the findings were alarming.
+Watson said the findings were alarming.

 "The amount of wilderness loss in just two decades is staggering and very saddening," he said in a statement.
 "We need to recognize that wilderness is being dramatically lost and that without proactive global interventions we could lose the last jewels in nature's crown."

-The published report points out that despite successful attempts to set up protected areas since the Rio Earth Summit in 1992, "the increase in protection of wilderness has lagged significantly behind losses."
+The report points out that despite successful attempts to set up protected areas since the Rio Earth Summit in 1992, "the increase in protection of wilderness has lagged significantly behind losses."

-Called "Catastrophic Declines in Wilderness Areas Undermine Global Environment Targets," the study says wild areas like the Amazon are important to protect biodiversity and in the battle against climate change.
+Called "Catastrophic Declines in Wilderness Areas Undermine Global Environment Targets," the study says wild areas such as the Amazon are important to protect biodiversity and in the battle against climate change.

-He called on international policy makers to tackle the problem, warning that "we probably have one to two decades to turn this around."
+Watson called on international policy makers to tackle the problem, warning that "we probably have one to two decades to turn this around."

 "If we don't act soon, it will be all gone, and this is a disaster for conservation, for climate change, and for some of the most vulnerable human communities on the planet," said Watson.

 "We have a duty to act for our children and their children," he said.
 One of the report's authors, James Allan, said in a video post that only about 25% of wilderness was left.
 "Our opportunities for conservation are becoming increasingly limited," he said.

 The authors warn that by 2050 there could be no wilderness left on the planet.